zudochkin/awesome-newsletters/README.md

 - [Data Is Plural](https://tinyletter.com/data-is-plural).
 A weekly newsletter of useful/curious datasets.
 - [Founders Grid](https://smash.vc/founders-grid/).
 A weekly newsletter for startup founders that rounds up the best resources from startup ecosystem.
 - [Software Lead Weekly](http://softwareleadweekly.com/).
 A free weekly email, for busy people who care about people, culture and leadership.
-- [Hacking Revenue](http://hackingrevenue.com/).
-One email a week with carefully curated insights to scale up your business.
 - [Changelog Nightly](https://changelog.com/nightly).
 An email, every night at 10pm CT, that unearths the hottest new repos on GitHub.
 - [Code Cartoons](https://tinyletter.com/codecartoons).
 Learn code via cartoons via email.
 - [Awesome Self Hosted Newsletter](https://selfhosted.libhunt.com/newsletter).
 A directory of free software solutions and web applications which can be hosted locally.
 - [lkml.wtf](https://lkml.wtf/).
 A weekly roundup of Linux Kernel Mailing List threads but with a lot more sarcasm.
 - [Kleroteria](https://www.kleroteria.org).
 A free, unique "lottery" newsletter where a subscriber is picked whose email submission is sent to all of the other subscribers.
 Subject matter varies in both topic and quality.
-- [Engineering Impact](https://www.gitprime.com/engineering-impact/).
-Weekly newsletter for managers of engineering teams covering leadership, culture, scaling, and software development productivity.
 - [tl;dr Marketing](https://tldrmarketing.com/).
 Weekly newsletter for digital marketers, covering news on SEO, PPC and Social Media.
 - [Startup Watching](https://startupwatching.com/).
 Curated knowledge, inspiration and background stories for startups.
 Delivered to your inbox every Monday and Thursday.
 - [Unreadit/Tech](https://unread.it/n/tech/).
 Hardware and software news for tech junkies from the best posts on Reddit.
 - [Unreadit/Entrepreneur](https://unread.it/n/entrepreneur/).
 Cutting edge news regarding entrepreneurship, growth, investing and startups sourced from the best Reddit posts.
 - [Tech Productivity](https://techproductivity.co/).
 Tech Productivity is a short weekly newsletter for tech professionals (programmers, developers, designers, etc).
 Each issue includes a brief list of productivity-related tools, articles, and other resources that can help workers in various tech-related fields be more productive.
 - [Dev Updates](https://mailchi.mp/f59beeac6b9b/devupdates).
 A weekly newsletter focussing on latest in mobile, web, AI, UI/UX, jobs/carrers and anything related to developers and the industry.
-- [Solo Founder](http://solofounder.dev/).
-A weekly newsletter focused on startups founded by solo founders.
-We feature interviews with different founders each week along with curating a handful of links of tools and resources to help founders grow their businesses.
 - [Trending Projects](https://www.trendingprojects.com/) A weekly email showcasing trending projects on GitHub.

 # License